 You don’t have to water a moss pole as plants will grow air roots into the moss pole even if you don’t water it.
-Moss poles are drying out very quickly within days and it is hard to keep up the watering routine.
+Moss poles are drying out quickly within days, and keeping up the watering routine is hard.

 How do I water a moss pole?

 The easiest way to water a moss pole and keep it wet is to use a pressure sprayer.

 What is needed to build a DIY moss pole?

 Sphagnum moss, chicken wire, water, a container, zip ties, and a wirecutter.

 Is a moss pole needed for climbing houseplants?